emsjung/mcb185_homework/participation.md

 	+ Worked on Homework
 	+ Total 5 points
 - Week 7
-	+ Attended class Tuesday
 	+ Worked on Unit 3
 	+ Worked on Practice problems
 	+ Attended class Thursday
 	+ Asked questions to Michelle and got help
+	+ Discussed(asked questions) with other friends outside of class
 	+ Total 5 points
 - Week 8
-	+ Attended class Tuesday
 	+ Worked on Unit 3
 	+ Worked on Practice problems
 	+ Worked on Homework with Michelle
 	+ Participated in discussion
+	+ Discussed(asked questions) with other friends outside of class
 	+ Total 5 points
 - Week 9
 	+ Finished Unit 3